Endava/cats/README.md

 Please note that CATS tests iteratively for **63 control characters**.
 This means that for **each field** within the requests CATS will run **63 test cases**.
 This is why the number of tests (and time to run) CATS will increase significantly depending on the number of endpoints and request fields.
-Please check the [CATS running times](#cats-running-times) section on recommendations on how to split Fuzzers in batches so that you get optimal running times and reporting.
+Please check the [Slicing Strategies](#slicing-strategies-for-running-cats) section on recommendations on how to split Fuzzers in batches so that you get optimal running times and reporting.

 ### WithinControlCharsInFieldsSanitizeValidateFuzzer
-This `Fuzzers` will insert within each field Unicode control chars.
+This `Fuzzers` will insert Unicode control chars within each field.

 Depending on the `--sanitizationStrategy` argument, this `Fuzzer` will expect:
 - `2XX` if `--sanitizationStrategy=sanitizeAndValidate`.
 This is also the default value (i.e. when not specifying and explicit strategy).